-As the world welcomes the almost 1-month old Prince George, we take this opportunity to look at 7 things about the future of the Monarchy, near and distant.
+As the world welcomes Prince George, we take this opportunity to look at six things about the future of the Monarchy, near and distant.

 When Prince Harry marries, what would be his and his wife’s title?

-When Prince Harry does eventually marry, it is highly likely he’ll be given a Dukedom like his brother Prince William, Duke of Cambridge.
-There is some speculation about which Dukedom Prince Harry would be given with some sources reporting that the Dukedom of Sussex has actually been ‘reserved’ for the 4th-in-line.
+When Prince Harry does eventually marry, it is highly likely he’ll be given a Dukedom like his brother Prince William (Duke of Cambridge).
+There is speculation about which Dukedom Prince Harry would be given with some sources reporting that the Dukedom of Sussex has actually been ‘reserved’ for the 5th-in-line.
 There are a whole list of possible Dukedoms available including the Dukedoms of Albany, Connaught, Clarence, and even Windsor amongst the options.

-There is also the chance that a title could perhaps be withheld until the Dukedom of York becomes available (traditional title for 2nd son of the Sovereign).
+There is also a small chance that a title could perhaps be withheld until the Dukedom of York becomes available (traditional title for 2nd son of the Sovereign).

 What will our next 3 Kings be called on the throne?

 Monarchs have the facility to choose their own regnal name when they come to the throne, this can be different to their own first name.
-Our present Queen chose to be known as Elizabeth as Queen, which was also her first name as a Princess.
+Our present Queen chose to be known as Elizabeth, which was also her first name as a Princess.
 Her father was known as Prince Albert but chose the name George when he became King.

 It is expected that the next three Kings in line to the throne (Prince Charles, Prince William and Prince George) will choose their own names as Kings because of their existing connection with the monarchy.
 Prince Charles is expected to reign as ‘King Charles III’, Prince William as ‘King William V’ and Prince George as ‘King George VII’.
 They could, of course, choose to reign under different names but as it stands, this is the most likely arrangement.